Syntea/xdef/README.md

     mvn deploy -Pjavadoc,sources,dm-central
     ```
   * build and deploy the X-definition release package to the central maven repository
-    (you can watch processes uploading, validation and publishing in
+    * you can watch processes uploading, validation and publishing in
-    <https://central.sonatype.com/publishing/deployments> as logged in appropriate user).
+      <https://central.sonatype.com/publishing/deployments> as logged in appropriate user
-    The central repository requires to sign (this is done by using the profile "sign") deploying release-artifacts
+    * the central repository requires to sign (this is done by using the profile "sign") deploying release-artifacts
-    (on the other hand, the repository doesn't require to sign deploying snapshot-artifacts):
+      (on the other hand, the repository doesn't require to sign deploying snapshot-artifacts)

     ```shell
     mvn deploy -Prelease,javadoc,sources,dm-central,sign